-Check Skyscanner, or for multiple-destination flights check Expedia, to see which airlines can take you to Madagascar, and what tickets would cost.
+Check Skyscanner to see which airlines can take you to Madagascar, and what tickets would cost.

 There are two domestic carriers in Madagascar.
 Air Madagascar is the more established and has a bigger network of flights around the country.
 Their flights are however often delayed or cancelled at short notice.
 More reliable is the relatively new Madagasikara Airways.

 Entry requirements can change, so please contact your local Madagascar embassy to verify the information below is current.